agi-lab/climate-dependent-DFA/README.md

 ## Data overview

 Due to the large file size (around 32GB), the data used in this paper cannot be uploaded to GitHub.
-However, users can download all the data from: [https://zenodo.org/records/15098758](https://zenodo.org/records/15098758).
+However, users can download all the data from: [https://zenodo.org/records/18521235](https://zenodo.org/records/18521235).

-Once the `Data` folder is downloaded, place it in the same directory as `DFA codes.Rproj` and `DFA_model_final.Rmd`.
+Once the `Data` and `Supplementary data` folders are downloaded, place it in the same directory as `DFA codes.Rproj` and `DFA_model_final.Rmd`.
 After this setup, users can run the RMarkdown file `DFA_model_final.Rmd` without further configuration.

 The main data folders and the corredsponding data sources used are outlined in the table below.